JohnRicMerque/JohnRicMerque/README.md

   Hi, I'm John Ric Merque, a Computer Engineering Student
   <br>
   <br>
-  👨‍🎓 I'm currently studying for a Bachelor's degree in Computer Engineering at Polytechnic University of the Philippines
+  👨‍🎓 I am a recent graduate with a Bachelor’s degree in Computer Engineering from the Polytechnic University of the Philippines.
   <br>
-  💻 I love building and learning new technologies 😊
+  💻 I love learning new technologies 😊
   <br>
-  📚 I’m currently focusing on Data Engineering or Software Engineering
+  📚 I’m currently focusing on QA Automation
   <br>
   📫 How to reach me 👇
 </p>